lkyungho/device-control-by-web/README.md

 > **[Manual device control]**
 >
-> User can turn on and off for all the device.
-One of the heating device and the cooling device is off when the other is on.
+> User can turn on and off for the devices manually.
+When one of the heating device and the cooling device is on, the other is off.
 Automatic temperature control part is disabled while Manual device control part is activated.

 ![alt text](https://github.com/lkyungho/Images/blob/master/temperature-control-web.JPG "Web control")

+### (3) Temperature Display